stefanbangels/jakarta-ee-poc/README.md

 # Jakarta EE POC

-This repository is a simple Jakarta EE 8 POC, built with Gradle, deployed as a WildFly 18 docker image.
+This repository is a simple Jakarta EE 8 "Hello World" application, built with Gradle, deployed as a WildFly 18 docker image.